DataMascara/vanity-fair-charts/README.md

 vanity-fair-charts
 ==================

-Code for workshop on using Python to create charts published in Vanity Fair
+Code for workshop on using Python to recreate charts published in Vanity Fair